Time Warner Cable is one of the largest Internet service providers in the United States.

 You can also some money by opting for a a modem/router combo unit instead, though they usually aren’t as effective as individual units.

-However you go about it, buy your networking equipment outright, and you’ll have one less monthly fee to worry about.
+However you go about it, buy one of our picks for best modem for Spectrum, and you’ll have one less monthly fee to worry about.